bimdata/py3dtiles/docs/api.rst

     >>> new_tileset_directory.mkdir()
     >>> tileset.write_as_json(new_tileset_directory)

-When reading a tileset, only the `tileset.json` file is loaded, the loading of the tile contents is lazy, it will load the tile contents only when needed.
+When reading a tileset, the tile content loading is done lazily, i.e. one loads only the `tileset.json` file and the tile contents is loaded only when needed.

 Tile class
 ~~~~~~~~~~